Route 1337, LLC is not a political company by nature. In fact, we prefer to stay out of politics and focus on great open source code

 followerfor historical reasons1.

 Unfortunately for hosted resources we cannot control some legacy terminology appearing in code such as Terraform until the infrastructure providers make these changes as well.
-We will leave comments explaining the use of legacy terms in all code in these instances.
+We will leave comments explaining the use of legacy terms in all code in these instances as we come across them.

 blacklistare hotly debated right now about the origin being unrelated to race2.
 Here at Route 1337, LLC we don’t care.
 Even if these terms don’t have a racist origin, it’s not hard to change them.